Which goal is NOT part of the three consistent goals on the fire ground?

 Prepare for the Step up and Lead Exam.
 Enhance your leadership skills with quizzes and multiple choice questions, each with detailed explanations.
 Ace your exam with confidence!

-The goal that is not part of the three consistent goals on the fire ground is to increase fire suppression resources.
-The three primary goals in firefighting typically focus on protecting life, stabilizing the incident, and conserving property.
+The goal of increasing fire suppression resources is not typically considered one of the three consistent primary goals on the fire ground.
+The main objectives for responding to a fire incident focus on protecting life, stabilizing the incident, and conserving property.

 Subscribe